 When I was younger, I was obsessed with the story of Rumplestiltskin.
-One, because saying Rumplestiltskin out loud made me giggle, and two, because spinning straw into gold sounded like the best magical ability ever (clearly, I was not yet mature enough to realize flying or becoming invisible are much more useful).
+One, because saying Rumplestiltskin out loud made me giggle, and two, because spinning straw into gold sounded like the best magical power ever (clearly, I was not yet mature enough to realize flying or becoming invisible is much more useful).

 As an adult, my fascination with the story had waned—up until a few weeks ago, when I experienced my own Rumplestiltskin-esque moment.
 My hair, which has always veered into dry, straw-like territory, despite the fact that I never heat style or even do much to it at all, suddenly transformed into soft, spun silk before my eyes.
 This is not an exaggeration.
 Well, it’s a slight exaggeration, but one that is justly used.
-This magical transformation was the result of—no, not a strange little man (thankfully?)—but rather a trio of products I am now never letting out of my sight: Kevin Murphy’s Repair.Me line.
+The magical transformation was the result of—no, not a strange little man (thankfully?)—but rather a product line I am now never letting out of my sight: Kevin Murphy’s repair regimen.

-For those unschooled, Kevin Murphy is a botanical haircare line created by Australian hair guru Kevin Murphy (obviously).
+For those unschooled, Kevin Murphy is a botanical hair care line created by the eponymous Australian hair guru.
 The brand is founded on a philosophy that you should treat your hair with the same care that you treat your skin.
-Their new Repair.Me trio, consisting of Wash (shampoo), Rinse (conditioner), and Re.Store (repairing treatment), was aptly named and created to—you guessed it—repair dry, damaged strands with nourishing superfood proteins that bind to the hair.
+Consisting of the REPAIR.ME Wash ($32), the REPAIR.ME Rinse ($36), and the RE.STORE treatment ($36), the line was created to—you guessed it—repair dry, damaged strands with nourishing superfood proteins that bind to the hair.

-But first things first—can we talk about these cute blue bottles?
+First things first—can we talk about these cute blue bottles?
 They’re ergonomically designed to fit right in the palm of your hand, and they brought my shower situation from drab and boring to totally Instagrammable.
-Now onto the scent: The first thing you’ll notice after squeezing out the product is the sigh-worthy smell.
+Now on to the smell: The first thing you’ll notice after squeezing out the product is the delectable scent.
 Ingredients like pineapple fruit extract and papaya make it smell like a tropical vacation in a bottle, but not in a cheesy way.
-There’s a touch of musk or something more elegant that makes the scent totally intoxicating instead of predictable or cheap.
+There’s a touch of musk or something that elevates the fragrance.

-And I’m not the only one who thought so.
+I’m not the only one who thought so.
 Literally, later that morning, a co-worker asked me if I had gotten my hair colored or cut because it looked “so pretty.”
-I continued using the Wash and Rinse, subbing in the Re.Store once a week, and marveled at the newly cashmere-soft state of my hair.
+Natch, I continued using the Wash and the Rinse, subbing in the RE.STORE once a week, and marveled at the newly cashmere-soft state of my hair.

-The final thing that convinced me that I had indeed stumbled across a fairytale-worthy trio of products occurred a few nights ago, when I arrived home from work and was greeted by my boyfriend at the door.
+The final thing that convinced me that I had indeed stumbled across a fairytale-worthy regimen occurred a few nights ago, when I arrived home from work and was greeted by my boyfriend at the door.
 “Your hair looks really nice,” he said immediately.
 Shocked and speechless, I simply stared at him.
 “It looks really, like, healthy or something.”

 Annnnd mic drop.